 A short loop through the Alta Vista neighbourhood first brings us to this beautiful box with glass bead roof tiles on Featherstone Drive.

-Continuing north on our loop through Alta Vista brings us to this cleverly designed mobile unit on Knox Crescent.
+Continuing on our loop through Alta Vista brings us to this cleverly designed mobile unit on Knox Crescent.

 Back on the north shore of the Rideau River, our next stop brings us to 146 Sunnyside Avenue.
 Big footprint shaped concrete pavers invite passersby to peruse the shelves.